Employment programs for seniors

 New York Recruiting Consortium Interview Program (NYRC)

-Held annually in January at the American Management Association Executive Conference Center in New York City (Manhattan).
+Held annually in January at The Westin New York Grand Central in New York City (Manhattan).
 New York-area employers interview seniors from Connecticut College and four other colleges for full-time jobs. http://nyrc.experience.com/er/security/login.jsp

 Resumé referral program

 Organizations ask CELS to announce specific job openings to seniors.
 CELS will forward resumés from students interested in the positions.
 Employers screen candidates and invite selected individuals to their organizations for interviews.

 CELS receives job postings from many employers and includes them in the CELS weekly newsletter that is emailed to students.
 Seniors apply directly to the employers.

 Students may search for jobs and internships through CELS Experience software system.
 The system enables students to search for job opportunities that Experience receives directly from employers and are targeted for Connecticut College students, as well as opportunities posted by the CELS Office.